FAU-LAP/NOMAD-CAMELS/README.md

 - ctrl+v now works in container-steps
 - should now correctly handle /gui urls for NOMAD oasis
 - ElapsedTime now displays correctly in plots
+- Adding while-loop counter earlier to namespace so it can be part of the while condition

 ## 1.3.0